apicalshark/quantum-launcher/docs/CODEBASE.md

 ```

 Make sure to only log useful things, don't spew endless garbage.
-As a rule of thumb, if a user's launcher breaks and they send the log,
+As a rule of thumb, if a user's launcher breaks, and they send the log,
 that message should be one that helps in troubleshooting/understanding what happened.

 - Info is for... well, informational messages that tell